 * Unfortunately, no less than the Encyclopedia Britannica (2008), Microsoft's Encarta (2005), plenty of other sources and individuals --and even a recent reference I've seen from Cornell --have it that an object weighs a bit more at the north or south poles because it's then a bit closer to the center of the (slightly flattened, oblate spheroidal) Earth.
-This conclusion is understandable, since objects weigh ever less as they're rocketed away from Planet Earth, which is calculated on the basis of the distance from the Earth's center (of gravity).
+This misunderstanding is understandable --since objects weigh ever less as they're rocketed away from Planet Earth, which is calculated on the basis of distance from the Earth's center (of gravity).

 * But that can't be right.

-Consider the familiar and intuitive understanding of what happens when one mis-steps into an imaginary hole (airless, for the sake of this discussion) which passes through the center of the Earth.
+Consider the familiar and intuitive understanding of what happens when one mis-steps into a deep hole (airless, for the sake of this discussion) --deep enough to pass through the center of the Earth.

 Let's imagine a hole/tunnel which runs from the North Pole to the South Pole.
 As soon as you start dropping down below the the surface, gravity begins to diminish.